GlagolevAN/Rock-Scissors-Paper-project/README.md

 # Rock-Scissors-Paper-project
- Some analysis of the game
+ Some analysis of the game.
+ The question is if we can make a bot that outplays humans in RSB.